 Overall, early detection of the head gasket Subaru problem and repair of it will solve the issue altogether.
 In fact, a properly maintained vehicle after the repair will run for thousands of miles without any hitch.

 The things you can do to keep your Subaru in a good health are:

 - Changing the oil on a regular basis.

-- Clean the battery surroundings and its terminals at regular intervals so that there is no accumulation of rust and corrosion.
+- Clean the battery terminals and surroundings at regular intervals so that there is no accumulation of rust and corrosion.

 - Checking the coolant cylinder and changing the fluid when it’s dirty.

-- Take the maintenance service from a reputed shop or an experienced mechanic who is specialized in Subaru models.
+- Take the maintenance service from a reputed shop or experienced mechanics who are specialized in Subaru models.

-Hopefully the information will be useful for you.
-If you have any question about this topic, leave a comment in the box below.
+Hopefully this piece of information on the Subaru head gasket problem will be helpful to you to some extent.
+If you have any questions about this topic, leave a comment in the box below.